onwidget/astrowind/data/blog/astrowind-template-in-depth.md

 image: '~/assets/images/hero.jpg'
 category: 'Tutorials'
 tags: [astro, tailwind css, front-end]
+canonical: https://astrowind.vercel.app/astrowind-template-in-depth # When posting content to multiple platforms at the same time (such as this website and Medium) and want to specify the ultimate authority.
+Remove it to automatically generate canonical
 ---

 ## Dictum integer fusce ac ridiculus et odio sollicitudin diam at